 CREATE BESPOKE VISUALS FOR EACH CHANNEL

 The most successful businesses capitalise on the diversity of social media by customising content for each channel.
 Every channel has a different audience, and different users, so create branded templates that you can repurpose.
 Having a consistent visual style will make it easier for audiences to recognise your content on their feeds.
 Sketch is an amazingly simple tool you can use to create your beautiful templates with ease.
-Sprout social’s ‘Always Up-to-Date Guide To Social Media Images’ is also an essential resource to keep on top of the latest image sizes for each channel.
+You can use resources like Sprout social’s ‘Always Up-to-Date Guide To Social Media Images’ or this Social Media Cheat Sheet to keep up to date with the latest image sizes on different mediums.

 TEST YOUR VISUALS